techidaily/site-facebook/source/_posts/interweaving-your-digital-presence-link-accounts-through-xbox.md

 ![A screenshot of the available social accounts available on an Xbox Series X](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/12/available-linked-accounts.jpg)

- By linking any of these accounts you are enabling specific Xbox features as well as enhancing your Xbox and social experience while gaming.

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/-G7cU8dYvuI?si=JaKqRcW6qq9CDvty" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/gSKkJrJ57EA?si=WDOmInPE9EgQa_tB" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+ By linking any of these accounts you are enabling specific Xbox features as well as enhancing your Xbox and social experience while gaming.

 ## How to Link Your Social Accounts to Xbox